Probate

 Probate is the legal process of transferring property upon a person’s death.
 Probate is a public, court-supervised process, and it becomes necessary when someone dies without a Living Trust.
 A Last Will and Testament alone is not enough to avoid Probate, but if the deceased created one, it can act as a roadmap for the Probate process, especially if it identifies the estate’s Executor and the way in which the deceased wanted the estate’s assets to be distributed among its heirs.

+Probate is never easy.
+It comes at a time of loss and grieving and it is time-consuming and it can be expensive.
 Probate is a very methodical process, and it includes locating and determining the value of the decedent’s assets, liquidating them, if necessary, to pay the final bills and taxes, then distributing the remainder of the estate to the rightful heirs or beneficiaries.

 The Probate process begins by naming an Personal Representative (Administrator/Executor) to manage the process